 47. Settling generally

-(1) The death of either party to a wager does invalidate the wager.
+(1) The death of either party to a wager does not invalidate the wager.

 (2) If the licence of a bookmaker is suspended or cancelled, nothing in these rules or in any other written law prevents the bookmaker from paying, after the date of the suspension or cancellation of that licence, the wagering debts incurred by the bookmaker, subject to such conditions as the Commission may impose in a particular case.